Craniovertebral (CV) Junction Anomalies

 - brain stem – controls things we do without thinking, like our heartbeat, breathing, and swallowing.

 The cerebrum has four lobes, each with different functions:

 - Frontal lobe: executive function, decisions, personality, language, planning, movement

 - Temporal lobe: language, behavior, hearing, vision, emotions, memory

-- Foramen Magnum – a funnel-like opening to the spinal canal
+Another vital point is the Foramen Magnum, a funnel-like opening to the spinal canal.

 - The Spinal Cord starts at the brain stem and goes to the tail bone.
 It is about as wide as your little finger and extends the length of your back.
 Messages are carried from the spinal cord to and from the brain to the rest of the body

 - Meninges are membranes that cover and protect the brain and spinal cord.
 There are three layers of meninges: Dura mater (closest to the bone), Arachnoid is loosely around the brain, Pia mater is closely attached to the brain and spinal cord surface

 - Cerebrospinal Fluid (CSF) cushions the brain and spinal cord.
 It is a clear, water-like fluid, also called spinal fluid, found between the arachnoid and pia mater.
 The brain and spinal cord are bathed and cushioned by this spinal fluid, which flows and circulates around the brain and spine